mz0in/coolify-docs/domains.md

 ## Wildcard Domain

 You can set a wildcard domain (`example: http://example.com`) to your server, so you can easily assign generated domains to all the resources connected to this server.
 [More details](/servers.md#wildcard-domain)

+## DNS Validation

+Since version `beta.191`, Coolify will validates DNS records for your domains with `1.1.1.1` Cloudflare DNS server.

+If you want to use different DNS server, go to your `Settings` page and change the `DNS Servers` field (comma separated list).